ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 A recommended practice is to put your SuiteScript 2.0 files under a subfolder, such as `SuiteScripts/SS2/`.
 This creates a convenient _'root'_ folder for your SS2 projects.

-After install you should get a folder link at your project root named NFT-SS2-#.#.# This creates a folder structure mirroring what you have in NetSuite so you can use relative paths when you `import` from the library (e.g. `import {CustomerBase} from "./NFT-SS2-1.2.3/DataAcess/CustomerBase`)
+After `npm install` you should see a folder at your project root named NFT-SS2-#.#.#.
+This contains the type definitions to make relative path imports work as expected: e.g. `import` from the library (e.g. `import {CustomerBase} from "./NFT-SS2-1.2.3/DataAcess/CustomerBase`)

 ## NetSuite Data Access Layer (NSDAL)